dart-ogurets/Ogurets/README.md

 ### Run

 ogurets can be executed in a number of ways.
+In all case, you need to ensure the vm-flag `--enable-asserts` is passed to dart to ensure your assertions throw exceptions.
+For example:

+`dart --enable-asserts test/ogurets_run.dart`

+If you do this from IDEA, it automatically adds it for you.

 #### ogurets Custom Runner